‹ Back to New at Amity Blog

 Building a Culture That Encourages Questions

-1. Enhances learning and understanding
+1. Enhances Learning and Understanding

-2. Encourages innovation and solution discovery
+2. Encourages Innovation and Discovery

-3. Strengthening Relationships and Communication
+3. Builds Relationships and Communication

-4. Boosting Confidence and Professional Growth
+4. Encourages Confidence and Professional Development

 Creating a Supportive Environment to Overcome the Fear of Asking Questions